 I love to go on Pinterest or Instagram and look through recipes posted by bloggers that I follow, love and appreciate.
 And, I like to pin the recipes that I really like to try someday.
-So, when I’ve found last week this Mini Lemon Blueberry Cakes recipe I was so happy because I have this cute forms for a while now, found them last year in IKEA, and never tried making something in them; that is until now. 🙂
+So, when I’ve found last week this Mini Lemon Blueberry Cakes recipe I was so happy because I have these cute forms for a while now, found them last year in IKEA, and never tried making something in them; that is until now. 🙂

 Lemon is the perfect flavor for spring in my opinion.
 It’s so fresh and zesty!
 When you bite into this mini lemon blueberry cakes your mouth and mind will be filled with summertime memories.
 This recipe is so moist and full of flavor.
 No dry cake mouth will be found after eating one of these babies!
 It is almost impossible not to smile while you’re eating one of these!

 I actually decided to turn the batter for this cake into mini lemon blueberry cakes since I was bringing them to a family get together and they seemed like more fun!
 But I have also included baking instructions if you decide to go big with a full-sized bundt cake.

 To make the glaze for this mini lemon blueberry cakes, combine powdered sugar and lemon juice.
 Start with adding just 2 Tbs of lemon juice and slowly add more to get a more runny consistency.

 All that is left is to drizzle the glaze over the cake.
 Enjoy!